 I have since been in contact with him, and he's giving me further advice of ways I can get into cyber security.

-Conclusion: cyber security is the job for me
+Conclusion: Cyber security is the career for me

-I hope you found this article useful and enjoyed it, I spent a great deal of time reading back through all the notes and ensuring this was as best as it could be.
+I hope you found this article useful and enjoyed it.
 I’d like to make a disclaimer and say that everything I've said here is my opinion.
 In no way was I asked to do this article to give CyberFirst a recommendation.

 Finally a massive thank you to GCHQ, the National Cyber Security Centre, QA and The Smallpeice Trust for allowing us to have this great experience.